 We conducted our audit in accordance with the standards of the PCAOB.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement, whether due to error or fraud.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement whether due to error or fraud.

 Our audit included performing procedures to assess the risks of material misstatement of the financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
-Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements.
-Our procedures included confirmation of securities owned as of April 30, 2019, by correspondence with the custodian, brokers and underlying fund managers or by other appropriate auditing procedures as appropriate in the circumstances.
+Such procedures include examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements and confirmation of cash owned as of October 15, 2021 by correspondence with the custodian.
 Our audit also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the financial statements.
 We believe that our audit provides a reasonable basis for our opinion.

-We have served as the Fund's auditor since 2017.
+We have served as the auditor of one or more of Variant Investments LLC's investment companies since 2018.

 Cohen & Company, Ud.
 COHEN & COMPANY, LTD.

-Chicago, Illinois July 1, 2019
+Chicago, Illinois November 10, 2021